 Knicks defeat struggling Cavaliers

-Marcus Morris' four-point play Monday night capped a game-turning run of 15 unanswered points in the third quarter by the visiting New York Knicks, who pulled away from the Cleveland Cavaliers for a 106-86 win.
+Marcus Morris' four-point play capped a game-turning run of 15 unanswered points in the third quarter as the visiting New York Knicks pulled away from the Cleveland Cavaliers for a 106-86 win Monday night.
 The Knicks, playing on the road on Martin Luther King Jr. Day for just the second time since 1987, snapped a three-game losing streak.
 The Cavaliers have lost five straight -- their fourth losing streak of at least five games this season.

 Elfrid Payton started the Knicks' run with a reverse layup and a floater, the latter of which gave New York the lead for good at 55-54 with 9:50 left.
 Randle hit a layup in between a 3-pointer and a layup by Bullock before Morris' four-point play extended the lead to 66-54.
 The Cavaliers missed 10 straight shots during the Knicks' run, which Thompson ended with a pair of free throws.
 That began an 8-2 spurt for Cleveland as it pulled within 68-62.
 But the Knicks scored the next seven points, including five by Dotson, and never led by fewer than 10 the rest of the way.